K11-Software-Solutions/Whitepapers/README.md

 ### 1. Engineering Future-Ready Test Automation Frameworks for Hybrid Enterprise Architectures
 - **Subtitle**: ☕📘A comprehensive guide to architecting a modular, maintainable, and CI/CD-ready Java-Selenium framework using the Page Object Model (POM).
 Designed for complex, high-demand enterprise environments, this framework supports both legacy systems and modern applications with scalable, future-proof automation.
 - **📘Case Study**- Modernizing Enterprise QA: From Legacy Constraints to Agile Test Automation.
-- **Summary**: This whitepaper offers a comprehensive, step-by-step blueprint for building full-stack, robust, and reusable test automation frameworks tailored for enterprise-grade applications.
+- **Summary**: This article focuses on the QA transformation journey in hybrid enterprise environments—where legacy systems coexist with modern, cloud-native architectures.
+The objective is to present a practical blueprint for engineering or evolving a scalable, enterprise-grade automation solution—one that enables speed, resilience, and measurable quality across the software delivery lifecycle.
+This approach ensures robust support for both legacy platforms and modern applications within hybrid enterprise environments.
+This whitepaper offers a comprehensive, step-by-step blueprint for building full-stack, robust, and reusable test automation frameworks tailored for enterprise-grade applications.

 - **Download**: [Legacy_to_Agile_QA_Automation_Kavita_Jadhav_July2025.pdf](https://github.com/K11-Software-Solutions/whitepapers/blob/main/Legacy_to_Agile_QA_Automation_Kavita_Jadhav_July2025.pdf)

 ### 2. Full-Stack Java Test Automation for Legacy Systems with Complex Business-Centric Scenarios Using Cucumber BDD and Model-Based Testing (MBT)